 Where QuickBooks Wins

-There are only a few features QuickBooks has that Wave doesn’t, but they aren’t make or break for me because there are ways to work around them.
+There are only a few features QuickBooks has that Wave doesn’t, but they aren’t make it or break it for me because there are ways to work around them.
 The top three are:

-Estimate Quarterly Taxes – I really liked this feature of the free trial because it helped me figure out how much I should be setting aside for taxes after each project.
-I’ve found a work around for this, though, with this free tool which estimates your take home pay after taxes.
+Estimate Quarterly Taxes – I really liked this feature of the free trial because it helped me figure out how much I should set aside for taxes after each project.
+I’ve found a workaround for this, though, with this free tool which estimates your take-home pay after taxes.

 Time Tracking – To get the time tracking option requires an upgrade from the Self-Employed plan, but it’s nice to know where you’re time is spent when it comes to setting prices.
 However, it’s not a must-have tool in my opinion.